digidotcom/xbee-java/examples/configuration/ResetModuleSample/ReadMe.txt

   Running the example
   -------------------
   First, build and launch the application.
-  To test the functionality, check that the message "XBee module reset successfully" is printed in the output console.
+To test the functionality, check that the message the following message is printed out in the console of the launched application:

+    "XBee module reset successfully"

+  That message indicates that the module was reset correctly.